 - Setting ground rules for you and your opponent to agree upon (for example, you might both agree not to publicly discuss

 - the dispute)

 - Creating an appropriate setting for

 - meetings Suggesting possible ways

 - to compromise Being an "ear" for

 - both side's anger and fear

 - Listening to both sides and explaining their

 - positions to one another Finding the interests

 - behind each side's positions

-- Looking for win-win alternatives

-Keeping both parties focused, reasonable,

-and respectful Preventing any party from

-feeling that it's "losing face" Writing the

-draft of your agreement with the opposition
+- Looking for win-win alternatives Keeping both parties focused, reasonable, and respectful Preventing any party from feeling that it's "losing face" Writing the draft of your agreement with the opposition

-6. EXPLORE
+6. EXPLORE ALTERNATIVES

-The property of the point will you cannot find an acceptable resolution to your conflict.
+There may be times when, despite your hard work and goodwill, you cannot find an acceptable resolution to your conflict.
 You need to think about this possibility before you begin negotiations.
 At what point will you decide to walk away from negotiations?
 What are your alternatives if you cannot reach an agreement with your opponent?